-Schedules have really helped our kids know what to expect each day, which keeps them from constantly asking all the questions, which in turn keeps me from losing my mind.
+And having a schedule has helped my kids to know what to expect each day, which heads off the onslaught of questions, which in turn keeps me from losing my mind.
 Because three kids all asking the same questions is enough to make anyone lose their minds.

-But as a mom, having the girls pitch in around the house did more for my mental state then probably anything else has.
-Being relieved of some of the burden of running a house allowed me to focus on other things, which helped me feel more in control of my life again.
+But as a mom, having my girls pitch in around the house did more for my mental state than probably anything else has.
+Being relieved of some of the burdens of running a house allowed me to focus on other things, which helped me feel more in control of my life again.

 So many parents struggle with giving their kids chores.
 Trust me, I get this.
 It’s hard to have a child help with the chores.
 It takes twice as long, their attention isn’t always engaged, and the finished project often looks less than ideal.

 But TRUST ME, you want to take the time to teach them.
 Because they need to feel like they contribute to their family.
 They need to feel important.
 And they need to know how to work hard and keep a house.
 Because they will move out one day and they’ll appreciate knowing these skills.

 Growing up, I watched more than one mom skip this part of motherhood and they ended up straining their health and always wondered why their teenagers never cleaned.
 Even as a kid I knew what the problem was.

 By the time I was in Jr. High, my mom had taught us enough that she retired from cooking and cleaning until we girls moved out of the house.
 And I’m so thankful for that work ethic.

 Now that I am in the same stage of life, I can confidently say that our two older kids could run the house if they needed to, and our youngest is fast on her way.